-QR codes benefit many places of leisure such as museums, galleries, zoos, aquariums, planetariums, science museums, and seasonal events like science fairs.
-They provide augmented reality (AR) experiences that users can take home with them on their mobile phones for more interaction and extended educational use.
-Since dynamic QR codes are changeable, staff in places of leisure can change the information at any time without removing or replacing the physical code if they don't want to.
-People will enjoy scanning them and receiving relevant information for a value-added touch to their visit.
+QR codes for places of leisure such as museums, galleries, zoos, aquariums, planetariums, science museums, and seasonal events like science fairs are becoming abundant for passing on quality information without printed materials.
+They also provide augmented reality (AR) experiences that users can take home with them on their mobile phones for more interaction and extended educational use.
+Since dynamic QR codes are changeable, staff in places of leisure can change the information at any time without removing or replacing the physical QR code.
+People enjoy scanning them and receiving relevant information for a value-added touch to their visit.

-By scanning a QR code in places of entertainment, users can receive educational materials, multimedia content, games, interactive activities, and more.
+By scanning a QR code in places of leisure and entertainment, users can receive educational tools, multimedia content, games, interactive activities, and more.
 These are excellent for following up on information interesting to guests of any age and demographic and are a fantastic way to educate and keep young learners entertained at home.

 Instead of just walking through a place of leisure and looking at artifacts and reading about animals, scanning QR codes provides more AR experiences and interaction with multimedia content such as audios, PDFs, self-guided tours for convenience, and content to bring home on mobile devices.